How Time Changes Tragedy

-Editor’s Note: In conjunction with Ford’s Theatre’s play Come From Away, Kenneth Foote, Professor of Geography at the University of Connecticut and author of Shadowed Ground, discusses the context of places that have been involved in tragedies like the terrorist attacks of September 11, 2001.
+Editor’s Note: In conjunction with the Ford’s Theatre pre-Broadway run of Come From Away, Kenneth Foote, Professor of Geography at the University of Connecticut and author of Shadowed Ground, discusses the context of places that have been involved in tragedies like the terrorist attacks of September 11, 2001.

 Ford’s Theatre (FT): The musical Come From Away at Ford’s Theatre relates events in Gander, Newfoundland, on September 11, 2001.
 It tells the story of how locals banded together to help the people stranded in their town when North American airspace was shut down.
 Gander was deeply affected by that day’s tragedies, although not the center of it.
 How have commemorations of tragedies varied at sites with a connection to, but not at the center of, the action?